 This casual gourmet burger restaurant, known as BurGR until 2017, has been popular for many years, mainly with tourists visiting the Las Vegas Strip.
 So popular that you can often find a line of people waiting out front for a table.
 Most visit for the flamed-grilled burgers, hand-cut fries, shakes, and the 30 foot fire display prominently located outside the restaurant at the entrance of Planet Hollywood.
 And, they visit to dine at a restaurant with Gordon Ramsay in the name.

 But, with so many celebrity chefs operating restaurants these days in Las Vegas, restaurants need to find a way to stand out from the rest.
 I heard the burgers at Gordon Ramsay Burger were some of the best in Las Vegas.
 But, would it live up to the hype?
 And, would it live up to the name?
-I went to check it out for myself.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+I went to check it out for myself.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+The Unofficial Guide to Las Vegas is also great for finding hidden spots.
+These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.